hanabi/hanabi.github.io/other-conventions/BGA.md

 Reading the stuff in this document will get you nearly all of the major tools that you can use in my group.
 And that's good enough - you can and should stop reading now and learn everything else you need to know from direct experience and post-game reviews.

 The reason I say this is that there is a common misconception of newcomers to the group.
 Newcomers are shown [the main conventions document](https://github.com/Zamiell/hanabi-conventions) and assume that in order to play effectively, they have to read and memorize the entire thing.
 This can't be further from the truth.
-A lot of the sprawl is enumerating special situations that hardly ever come up.
+A lot of the sprawl is enumerating special situations that hardly ever come up in a typical game.
 The document is really meant to be used as a reference, not to be read from start to finish, so it is important to keep that in mind.